A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Construction of the Metric

 On any given strip, say $\mathcal{Q} = \{1 \leq \mathfrak{Im}\zeta \leq 2\} \times X$, we can certainly choose $V$ to be small enough so that the above form is positive since the gnarl is independent of the angular coordinate $\theta$ and thus the whole form only varies on a compact set.
 However, for any $p \in \mathbb{H}\times X$, there exists a $T$ such that $\tilde{F}_{TV}(p) \in \mathcal{Q}.$ Given that we now have chosen $V$ such that $\upsilon^*(\omega + dd^c\psi_{\tau V})$ is positive in $\mathcal{Q}$ and the form has been shown to be preserved by the map $\tilde{F}_{TV}$, it follows $\upsilon^*(\omega + dd^c\psi_{\tau V}) > 0$ on $\mathbb{H} \times X$.
 Since it is a local diffeomorphism, $\upsilon$ cannot pull a nonpositive form back to a positive form, and we see that $\omega_V$ defines a Kähler metric on $\N$.
 As this procedure can be done for any choice of direction $V/\nrm{V}_{\mathcal{C}^0(X,\sigma)}$, we arrive at an open neighborhood $\mathcal{W}$ of 0, as desired. \end{proof}

 A remark we make here that will be vital to the proof that follows arises from noticing that we can study the scalar curvature of $\upsilon^*\omega_V$ by looking at a single slice, say $\{2i\}\times X$.
 Here we do not mean the scalar curvature of the restricted metric on the slice, but rather the restriction of the scalar curvature as a function; the biholomorphisms $\tilde{F}_{tV}$ can move this function to every other slice above this one as $t$ varies, and in the case that this function happens to be a constant, the value of $t$ is irrelevant.
 Certainly this remains true on $\N$ since $\upsilon$ is a local diffeomorphism.
-Although we initially insisted $\sigma$ be cscK, this was not used in the proof of Proposition \ref{prop:pos}.
-The result would remain true for any starting $\sigma + dd^c\varphi$ on $X$, and therefore the procedure to prove Theorem \ref{thm:T1} will be to search for a function $\varphi$ on $X$ by looking at the restriction of the scalar curvature of $\omega + dd^c\nu^*\varphi$ to $\{e^{-2}\}\times X \hookrightarrow \N$, essentially converting the problem to one in which we must only concern ourselves with functions on $X$.
+Recall that Proposition \ref{prop:pos} holds for any starting $\sigma + dd^c\varphi$ on $X$, and therefore the procedure to prove Theorem \ref{thm:T1} will be to search for a function $\varphi$ on $X$ by looking at the restriction of the scalar curvature of $\omega + dd^c\nu^*\varphi$ to $\{e^{-2}\}\times X \hookrightarrow \N$, essentially converting the problem to one in which we must only concern ourselves with functions on $X$.

 More than simply showing $\omega_V$ is a metric, the covering space argument can be used to get $\mathcal{C}^k$ bounds on $\omega_V$ which are derived from estimating the size of the gnarl with respect to the PT metric $\omega$.
+Going forward, we use the asymptotic notation $\lesssim$ to express eventual subjugation of the left-hand side by a constant multiple of the right-hand side with respect to either $t,\tau,$ or $T$ heading towards infinity.
+Which of these variables is suggested should be clear from context and its presence in an exponential expression.

 \begin{prop} For every $k \geq 0$, there exists an $\varepsilon_k > 0$ such that

 \end{prop}

 \begin{cor} For every $k \geq 0$, there exists an $\tilde{\varepsilon}_k > 0$ such that